dahuerfanov/custom-tilt5-localizer/README.md

 8. Stop with `Esc` and read the average from terminal.

 By default `Aruco.o` tries to use input 0 (webcam).
 Change this to 1 in `main.cpp` if you want to use another camera.

+Currently projections of points outside the aruco plane are not correct due to default camera intrinsics.
+A camera calibration procedure should be added.